Lois Builders: Notable completed projects

 In addition, LOIS Builders in collaboration with its joint venture partner Phoenix Constructions, also undertakes the construction of large scale technical works such as infrastructure and road projects after successful bidding in government tenders.
 Among the most recent completed projects was the building of a double lane road connecting Paralimni and Derineia, a project worth €12.5 million.

 International Expansion

 LOIS Builders, through its subsidiary company LOIS Builders KSA, was awarded its first contract in Saudi Arabia in November 2011.
 Since then, the company has set up a full scale operation with Head Offices in the capital city of Riyadh.
 LOIS Builders first project in KSA involved the construction of a Military Airbase Facility in the outskirts of the capital Riyadh worth the equivalent of approximately $50m USD for the Aviation of the Saudi Arabia National Guard (SANG).
-The development included a total number of 65 buildings together with all corresponding infrastructure, covering an area of 65,000 m².
+The development included a total number of 65 buildings together with all corresponding infrastructure, covering an area of 65,000 m^{2}.
 The project was completed and delivered in April 2014.